 What small gestures can you do to calm yourself down; like you would a child?

 4. Keep your promises to yourself – Did you make commitments to yourself that you will ‘go to bed earlier,’ or ‘eat more nutritious foods’ or ‘try out this new yoga class’ but somehow you haven’t done it?
 What are your excuses for saying no to yourself?
 JOYVIAL health coach MJ points out that energetically, you are telling yourself that you are not worth the time and effort.
 In some ways you lose credibility with yourself when you don’t follow through.

 Think of just one small commitment you can make to yourself right now and put it in motion.
 Once you keep your first promise to yourself and see the effect on yourself as well as others, you will be motivated to follow through on other promises to yourself.

 5. Give yourself grace – Grace is all about being okay with where you are.
 It allows you to acknowledge that you would have liked to manage a situation differently, but also see why you were not able to at the time.
 Grace is remembering that you are human with good intentions.

 Having grace for yourself allows you to accept where you are in life.
 You have the ability to even celebrate where you are while seeing that your journey ahead is still so long.
 Embrace your journey and learn to be at peace with wherever you are.

 Valentine’s Day is all about love so, don’t forget to practice self love.

 Want to work with one of our professional executive health coaches to help you discover and implement new habits leading to living a more JOYful life?
-If so, give us a call today at 1-866-JOYVIAL or click (here) to schedule your free consultation.
-Remember to follow us on social media Facebook, Instagram, LinkedIn and Twitter for your daily dose of health and wellness tips.
+If so, click the 'Contact' button in the top right corner or simply send us an email to email@example.com to schedule your free discovery session.